 One of the best features is the Xoom does not require the recipient to even have a bank account, let alone an equivalent Xoom account.

 When you send a transfer, you will create a unique reference ID and get a tracking number.
 You can send the money to a store or bank, and the recipient can pick the money up by showing them the reference ID and tracking number.

 However, Xoom only allows you to send money to individual recipients.
-Unlike Transferwise, there is no option to send money to institutions.
+Unlike Wise, there is no option to send money to institutions.